Hayden White: Lawsuit against the LAPD

-White figured prominently in a landmark California Supreme Court case regarding covert intelligence gathering on college campuses by police officers in the Los Angeles Police Department.
-White v.
-Davis, 13 Cal.3d 757, 533 P.2d 222, 120 Cal.
-Rptr.
-94 (1975).
+White figured in a California Supreme Court case regarding covert intelligence gathering on college campuses by police officers in the Los Angeles Police Department.
 During 1972, while a professor of history at UCLA and acting as sole plaintiff, White sued Chief of Police Edward M. Davis, alleging the illegal expenditure of public funds in connection with covert intelligence gathering by police at UCLA.
 The covert activities included police officers registering as students, taking notes of discussions occurring in classes, and making police reports on these discussions.
-White v.
-Davis, at 762.
 The California Supreme Court found for White in a unanimous decision.
-This case set the standard that determines the limits of legal police surveillance of political activity in California; police cannot engage in such surveillance in the absence of reasonable suspicion of a crime ("Lockyer Manual").
+This case set the standard that limits legal police surveillance of political activity in California.